OpenSemanticLab/timescaledb-postgrest/README.md

 ## Database Schema

-- Each OSW Tool own endpoint, osw_channel is direct attribute of each osw_tool table/endpoint
+- Each OSW Tool own endpoint, `ch` (channel of OSW) is direct attribute of each osw_tool table/endpoint
 - in this version it is not possible to query all data from all tools (either dynamic/sub query function or combined channel references reqired)

 ```mermaid